IxBahy/Frontend-notes/JavaScript/the 'var'/var.md

         //it's removed from the memory by the GC
 ```
 Question 1: why is it wrapped in parenthesis?
--Javascript engine when encountering the keyword "function" understand that this is a declaration and thus it needs a name so our code above will cause an error -> SyntaxError: Function statements require a function name
+- Javascript engine when encountering the keyword "function" understand that this is a declaration and thus it needs a name so our code above will cause an error -> SyntaxError: Function statements require a function name
 Question 2: why don't we add a name?
--javascript doesn't allow the function declaration to be called immediately
+- Javascript doesn't allow the function declaration to be called immediately

 there are other ways to do this in JS it doesn't have to be a parenthesis